rossinthecloud/rossinthecloud.github.io/_posts/2021-08-12-AzureFirewallRFC1918.md

 In my example scenario I have..

 - Azure Virtual WAN with secured virtual hubs
-- ExpressRoute connectivity back to on-premises
+- ExpressRoute connectivity back to my on prem datacentre
 - A firewall back on prem at the edge of my ExpressRoute
 - A non RFC 1918 private internal address space on prem (e.g 23.0.0.0/8)